isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

 as we will demonstrate later in this tutorial.

-These arguments can be used with any script that starts the simulation using :class:`~app.AppLauncher`, with one exception, ``--offscreen_render``.
+These arguments can be used with any script that starts the simulation using :class:`~app.AppLauncher`, with one exception, ``--enable_cameras``.
 This setting sets the rendering pipeline to use the offscreen renderer.
 However, this setting is only compatible with the :class:`omni.isaac.lab.sim.SimulationContext`.
 It will not work with Isaac Sim's :class:`omni.isaac.core.simulation_context.SimulationContext` class.
 For more information on this flag, please see the :class:`~app.AppLauncher` API documentation.